 Debt collection laws regulate both collection agencies and attorneys.
 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from using abusive, unfair, or deceptive practices.
 Under the FDCPA, a debt collector is someone who regularly collects debts owed to others.
 This includes collection agencies, lawyers who collect debts on a regular basis, and companies that buy delinquent debts and then try to collect them.

-Under the FDCPA, it is unlawful for debt collectors to engage activities such as the following:
+As of the preparation of this website, under the FDCPA it is unlawful for debt collectors to engage activities such as the following:

 - Calling before 8 a.m. and after 9 p.m.

 - Continuing to call you after you have informed them in writing that you dispute the debt

 - Calling you at work after you requested them to stop

 - Failing to inform you that you have a right to dispute the debt

 - Adding undisclosed fees and costs to the debt

 - Informing your employer or relatives about the nature and amount of the debt

 - Threatening legal action that will not be taken